Reldesemtiv for SMA

 Common side effects of reldesemtiv

-In a clinical trial that tested the therapy in people with SMA, the most commonly reported side effects of reldesemtiv were:
+In the clinical trial that tested the therapy in people with SMA, the most commonly reported side effects of reldesemtiv included:

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.